Losant/losant-docs/docs/workflows/data/salesforce-cases.md

 ### Authentication

 Most people choose to store these three values in their [workflow globals](/workflows/overview/#workflow-globals).
+All three fields accept [string templates](/workflows/accessing-payload-data/#string-templates).

 ![Salesforce Credentials](/images/workflows/data/salesforce-credentials.png "Salesforce Credentials")

 *   **Salesforce Username**: Required.
 This is your username for authenticating against the Salesforce API.
 *   **Salesforce Password**: Required.
 This is your password for authenticating against the Salesforce API.
-*   **Security Token**: This may be required depending on your Salesforce account settings. <a href="https://developer.salesforce.com/forums?id=906F00000009B2zIAE" target="_blank">Read more about security tokens</a>.
+*   **Security Token**: This may be required depending on your Salesforce account settings.
+[Read more about security tokens](https://developer.salesforce.com/forums?id=906F00000009B2zIAE).

 ### Case Action Configuration

 Before filling out the rest of this section, users must first choose a **Salesforce Case Action**.
 Depending on the selected value, a number of other fields are presented.
-Each field accepts a static value or a [template field](/workflows/overview/#template-fields-and-payload-paths).
+Each field accepts a static value or a [string template](/workflows/accessing-payload-data/#string-templates).

 ![Salesforce Query](/images/workflows/data/salesforce-query.png "Salesforce Query")